Pedro Olabarri – Sports Massage Therapy & Dry Needling

 When muscle tension builds up and it is not treated effectively, in the long term it can cause chronic pain and may lead to injuries.
 Regular treatment can help to prevent injury.

-The different techniques used in Sports Massage are as follows:
+Techniques used in Sports Massage are as follows:

 - Compression (dry technique): This technique allows the therapist to identify spots of tension, tender muscles, adhesions or scar tissue.
 It also helps to warm up, flash and relax the tissue and addresses other tissue receptors.
 It also deactivates or relaxes tense muscles when using deeper strokes.